-When you convene a group to accomplish a goal, we help you make sure everyone has a voice, design the flow so that the meeting runs smoothly, and get the right things done.
+For example, when you convene a group to accomplish a goal, we help you make sure everyone has a voice.
+We also design the flow so that the meeting runs smoothly and so you can get the right things done.

 - design and develop the group activities that help you reach the outcomes you desire from your event